talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

         IntegrationApi apiInstance = new IntegrationApi(defaultClient);
         NewReferralsForMultipleAdvocates body = new NewReferralsForMultipleAdvocates(); // NewReferralsForMultipleAdvocates | body
-        String silent = "\"yes\""; // String | Possible values: `yes` or `no`. - `yes`: Increases the perfomance of the API call by returning a 204 response. - `no`: Returns a 200 response that contains the updated customer profiles. try {
+        String silent = "\"yes\""; // String | Possible values: `yes` or `no`. - `yes`: Increases the performance of the API call by returning a 204 response. - `no`: Returns a 200 response that contains the updated customer profiles. try {
             InlineResponse201 result = apiInstance.createReferralsForMultipleAdvocates(body, silent);
             System.out.println(result);